rennaMAhcuS/Maze/README.md

 If the project is opened in PyCharm, a run configuration named Game should be shown, where the program can be run by running that config.

 Ensure that `pygame-ce` and only `pygame-ce` is installed, not the traditional pygame.
-If you have the traditional pygame installed, run:
+If you have the conventional pygame installed, run the following:

 ```sh
 pip uninstall pygame